 And while you’re standing at the crossroads, mind that about 10% of startups fail because their pivot went wrong.
 So, before you dive into making it, evaluate the full potential of your idea.
 Consider other possible applications and sectors except for the target one to see what direction is better to head in next.

-Tons of digital products enter the market all the time.
+Tons of digital products enter the market all the time and it's very crucial to validate startup idea.
 And still, users don’t rush to engage with and pay a subscription for every new digital solution that pops up.
 Often, well-established products take up the lion's share of the market, making the users reluctant to try something new.
 For instance, smartphone users engage with less than ten applications regularly, even though there are millions of apps in the App Store and Google Play.

 To make sure that your product has a chance to survive before spending time and resources on it, define the problem your solution solves, estimate your market, study the competition, know your ideal client, wireframe, and test your idea.
 If the research prompts you to do so, make a pivot.
 And don’t forget to subscribe to our blog to get the latest articles on building a successful startup.